CV:

 Statement:

-Karela Palazio’s work is rooted in a practice of symbol-use and making that takes root across graphic and sculptural mediums.
-The spiral is a constant because of its transcendent nature through time and space.
-From indigenous Miskito art in Nicaragua to road signs indicating firehoses, the spiral represents the movement through past, present, and future as a single unity that is ever-expanding.
-It speaks directly to an existence of a shifting and elusive reality that can never be captured.
+My work is rooted in a practice of symbol-making that unfolds across graphic and sculptural mediums.
+The spiral appears throughout the work because of its ability to transcend time and space.
+From Indigenous Miskito art in Nicaragua to road signs indicating fire hoses, the spiral represents movement through past, present, and future as a single, ever-expanding unity.
+It gestures toward a shifting and elusive reality that can never be fully captured.
+I understand symbols as visual projections of larger patterns within human experience.

-This, in conversation with Palazio’s design work that collects and re-organizes the everyday, points to the artist’s interest in constructing systems of meaning that reveal how the sacred emerges through everyday materials, cultural memory, and sensory experience.
+In conversation with my design practice, which collects and reorganizes the visual language of the everyday, this work reflects my interest in constructing systems of meaning that reveal how the sacred can emerge through ordinary materials and sensory experience.

 -> KARELALUCIA@GMAIL.COM